-389 33 42.
-Admittedly ^{some} ~~six~~ of these 14 promotees were placed above R.21 ~~as~~ who was appointed to I.A.S. with effect from 16-12-88, and the remaining ^{some} ~~eight~~ were placed above R.30 who ~~was~~ ~~also~~ appointed with effect from 16-12-88.
+4. Admittedly ~~six~~four of these 14 promotees were placed above R.21 ~~an~~ who was appointed to I.A.S. with effect from 16-12-88, and the remaining ~~eight~~four were placed above R.30 who was also appointed with effect from 16-12-88.
 It is submitted for R.1 to R.3 that it is necessary to appoint these 14 promotees with effect from 16-12-88 as their juniors viz.
 R.21 and R.30 were also appointed with effect from 16-12-88.
-It is also submitted that when a difficulty was experienced in implementing the judgments in the various OAs filed by these 14 promotees, a Bench of this Tribunal (neither of us was a member of the said Bench) was approached, and the Bench expressed that it is not for the Tribunal to give clarifications especially when all the affected parties are ~~not~~ ~~fully~~ ~~observed~~, R.3, the ~~before~~ ~~fully~~ ~~so~~ in the State Government, interest of direct recruits and promotees, that a method by which the judgments in the above O.As. can be implemented, may be suggested.
-In fairness to the direct recruits it has to be stated that their grievance is not in regard to the appointment of these 14 ~~as~~ concerned only with their seniority.
+It is also submitted that when a difficulty was experienced in implementing the judgments in the various OAs filed by these 14 promotees, a Bench of this Tribunal (neither of us was a member of the said Bench) was approached and the Bench expressed that it is not for the Tribunal to give clarifications especially when all the affected parties are not before them.
+As already observed, R.3, the State Government expressed ~~and rightly so~~ in the interest of direct recruits and promotees, that a method by which the judgments in the above O.As. can be implemented, may be suggested.
+In fairness to the direct recruits it has to be stated that their grievance is not in regard to the appointment of these 14 promotees w.e.f.
+16-12-88 but they are concerned only with their seniority.
 In fact it is even pleaded for the applicants in O.As.
 542 and 543 of 1994 that if they too are given appointment with effect from 16-12-88, they cannot have any grievance in regard to appointment of 14 promotees with effect from 16-12-88.
 Hence during the course of arguments, the learned counsel had come up with various suggestions for resolving the matter in issue.